 Is it hard to become a software developer?
 Short answer, yes.
 It’s not easy.
 You’ll get frustrated sometimes.
 You’ll be sick of not knowing what’s going on.

-In the 1st year of coding life, I had no idea what’s going on.
-In the 2nd year of coding life, I was struggling with commitment anxiety.
+In the 1st year of my coding life, I had no idea what was going on.
+In the 2nd year of my coding life, I was struggling with commitment anxiety.
 In the 3rd year of cording life, I finally felt comfortable working alone.
 It takes time.

 Learning about object-oriented programming concepts along the way, my programming skills improve dramatically.
 I actually enjoy coding!
 I’ve been trying so many different languages for fun now.

 If you have a dream of becoming a software developer, do not skip any steps.
 Step by step is the most effective strategy here.